arcee-ai/fastmlx/docs/index.md

 ### Making API Calls

-Use the API similar to OpenAI's chat completions.
-Here's a simple example using a Vision Language Model:
+Once the server is running, you can interact with the API.
+Here's an example using a Vision Language Model:

 ```python
 import requests